RxniR/Keyboardshuffler/README.md

 ### ✅ Transparency

-**You can and should review the `main.cpp` file yourself**.
+**You can and should review the `Keyboardshuffler.cpp` file yourself**.
 The full source code is included in this repository and is short, readable, and fully commented.

 > **Never download or run any executable you do not trust.**